6 DIY Cardinal Birdhouse Plans You Can Build Today (with Pictures)

 Out of all the birdhouse plans on this list, this is one of the most stylish options.
 It can be used by cardinals, as well as an assortment of many other birds.
 If you’re looking for something to put in clear view of visitors and guests, this birdhouse should be towards the top of your list.

-It is important to note that while this birdhouse has tons of different holes in it, they will likely not all be filled with birds – especially cardinals.
-If a territorial bird moves in, then it will likely chase off any other bird that tries to use it.
+It is important to note that while this birdhouse has different holes, they will likely not all be filled with birds, especially cardinals.
+If a territorial bird moves in, it will likely chase off any other bird that tries to use it.

-If you’re okay using a stylish birdhouse for one bird family, then this is a great option for you.
+This is an excellent option if you’re okay using a stylish birdhouse for one bird family.
 However, if you are more concerned with the practical aspect of this birdhouse, you should probably look elsewhere.

 Conclusion

 There’s no question that cardinals are beautiful birds.
-If you want to attract them to your yard, you can consider learning how to build a cardinal birdhouse that offers them lodging in the form of one of these beautiful DIY bird houses.
-As a note, cardinals will also appreciate the inclusion of grass clippings, small twigs, and pine needles, especially if they are considering nesting in your yard.
-Come springtime, you may hear the chirps of baby cardinal birds outside your window.
+If you want to attract them to your yard, you can build a cardinal birdhouse that provides lodging and enhances your property.
+Cardinals will also appreciate the inclusion of grass clippings, small twigs, and pine needles, especially if they are considering nesting in your yard.
+In spring, you may hear the chirps of baby cardinal birds outside your window.

 Related reads: